tylermcdaniel/tylermcdaniel.github.io/index.md

 I then investigate student mobility following hurricane flooding and the implications for ethnoracial segregation in homes and schools.
 While several studies have found that climate disasters are associated with demographic change, there is little empirical evidence of whether and how these events are linked to residential and school segregation.

 I also explore the effects of repeated climate hazards on academic outcomes.
 Two storms - Hurricanes Matthew and Florence - hit Eastern North Carolina in 2016 and 2018, respectively.
 Some students were affected by both storms, while some were affected by only one.
-In [__a recent article__](https://www.rsfjournal.org/content/12/4/156), I comparing these students' attendance and learning outcomes over time to measure potential "cumulative disadvantages" of repeated exposure to climate hazards.
+In [__a recent article__](https://www.rsfjournal.org/content/12/4/156), I compare these students' attendance and learning outcomes over time to measure potential "cumulative disadvantages" of repeated exposure to climate hazards.
 I find that repeated storms neither exacerbate nor ameliorate the effects of the disasters on attendance and learning, and that district-wide closures appear to drive negative effects (rather than residential flooding).
-This paper suggests that students will continue to experience setbacks as climate hazards become more common, and that efforts to minimize district-wide impacts would likely benefit a lot of students.
+The paper suggests that students will continue to experience setbacks as climate hazards become more common, but that much of the negative impacts might be avoided by minimizing district-wide disruptions.

 ![Jones](jones.jpg)
 _A closed school in Jones County, NC (2022)_.